Kadantte/Crunchyroll-Downloader-/readme.md

 This doesn't work for every anime, so for the highest accuracy you can provide a direct link.
 Links to a specific episode and links to the page of the anime are supported.
 If you provide a link to the anime page, you can also append a number to download a specific episode range.

-Update: Searching with a query isn't supported anymore.

 ### Output Template

 You can specify a custom output path.
 The default is `{seasonTitle} {episodeNumber}`.
 Adding slashes will create sub-folders, ex. `{seriesTitle}/{seasonTitle}/{episodeTitle}`.
 These are the available replacements: